 GEOG 302: Introduction to Sustainable Development (fall 2016)

-In fall 2016, I am teaching GEOG 302 at the University of Arizona.
+In fall 2016, I taught GEOG 302 at the University of Arizona.

 The 1987 Brundtland Commission defined sustainable development as that which “meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Sustainability is often talked about in relation to the “three E’s”: environment, equity, and economy.
 However, what really is sustainable development?
 Has the word “sustainability” been used so much that it has lost much of its meaning?
 In this course, we will examine the idea of sustainable development from multiple viewpoints, and gain a better understanding of the policies, strategies, and interventions that seek to balance the environment, economy, and equity.
 We will explore how different ideas of sustainability may be mobilized to help imagine and enact new socio-ecological futures.